 I was covering the hospital that weekend, but did not realize that she was there.
 By chance, her mother saw me walking by, and begged me to save her daughter’s life.
 The medical team caring for her was planning to send her to hospice, and was about to stop all of her antiretroviral therapy, in large part because they thought that one of the new antiretrovirals was causing the psychosis.
 I discussed the situation with her medical team.
 A PharmD resident, rotating with the team, suggested that perhaps it was the linezolid she was receiving that was causing the psychosis.
 We stopped the linezolid, continued her antiretrovirals, pulled the line, and were stunned when the psychosis quickly resolved and she was able to leave the hospital 3 days later.

-When I saw her in clinic one month later, her CD4+ count had increased to 16 cells/µL (a good sign, but probably not clinically relevant), but her HIV RNA level had dropped more than 3 logs to 763 copies/mL.
+When I saw her in clinic 1 month later, her CD4+ count had increased to 16/µL (a good sign, but probably not clinically relevant), but her HIV RNA level had dropped more than 3 logs to 763 copies/mL.
 And she looked great.
-A month after that, her CD4+ count had risen to 32 cells/µL, although her HIV RNA level came back at 1080 copies/mL.
+A month after that, her CD4+ count had risen to 32/µL, although her HIV RNA level came back at 1080 copies/mL.
 Although I did not mention anything to her, I was worried that her virus had become resistant to both the etravirine and raltegravir.
-And while her CD4+ count had doubled to 64 cells/µL by January, 2008, her HIV RNA level was a discouraging 1460 copies/mL.
+And while her CD4+ count had doubled to 64/µL by January 2008, her HIV RNA level was a discouraging 1460 copies/mL.

-Two months later, her HIV RNA level was 14 000 copies/mL and her CD4+ count was 60 cells/µL.
+Two months later, her HIV RNA level was 14,000 copies/mL and her CD4+ count was 60/µL.
 Nevertheless, she had gained 6 kg in 6 months, and looked as good as I had ever seen her.
 A resistance test confirmed resistance to etravirine, but not to raltegravir.
 On questioning, she acknowledged that she had stopped taking the enfuvirtide, because she “felt so good” that she didn’t think that she needed it.

 Amber continues to terrorize unsuspecting health care professionals.
 Only now, she has enlisted me as an ally.
 She calls me on my cell phone frequently, and especially when another health care professional gives her a hard time.
 I continue to give her tickets to Tigers games.
 In addition, whenever I see her, I give her big hugs.
 And someday, I’m going to tell her, “You go girl.
 Keep giving them hell.
 You will outlive me.”
 Or, as Dylan Thomas wrote, “Do not go gentle into that good night.
 Rage, rage against the dying of the light.”